Chart Color Schemes

 Residential development activity is lower than average in Coombabah according to AreaSearch's national comparison of local real estate markets

-Coombabah has seen approximately four new homes approved annually over the past five financial years, with 21 homes approved between FY-21 and FY-25.
-Three homes have been approved so far in FY-26.
-On average, 12.4 people moved to the area each year for every dwelling built during this period.
+Coombabah has seen approximately four new homes approved annually over the past five financial years, from FY21 to FY25, with a total of 21 approvals.
+In FY26, three homes have been approved so far.
+This results in an average of 12.4 people moving to the area per year for each dwelling built during this period.

-This high demand outpaces supply, typically putting upward pressure on prices and increasing competition among buyers.
+The demand for housing significantly outpaces supply, which typically exerts upward pressure on prices and intensifies competition among buyers.
 New properties are constructed at an average expected cost of $371,000.
-In FY-26, there have been $666,000 in commercial approvals, indicating a predominantly residential focus.
-Compared to the rest of Queensland, Coombabah has significantly less development activity, 90.0% below the regional average per person.
-This scarcity of new homes strengthens demand and prices for existing properties.
+In FY26, commercial approvals have reached $666,000, indicating a predominantly residential focus in the area.
+Compared to the Rest of Qld, Coombabah has significantly less development activity, 90.0% below the regional average per person.
+This scarcity of new homes tends to strengthen demand and prices for existing properties.

-Recently, construction activity has intensified, though it remains under the national average, suggesting the area's established nature and potential planning limitations.
-Recent building activity consists entirely of detached houses, maintaining Coombabah's traditional low density character with a focus on family homes appealing to those seeking space.
-Developers are constructing more detached housing than previously implied (49.0% at Census), reflecting strong demand for family homes despite densification trends.
-The estimated population count per dwelling approval is 1836 people, indicating a quiet, low activity development environment.
-According to AreaSearch's latest quarterly estimate, Coombabah will gain 784 residents by 2041.
+However, construction activity has recently intensified.
+Relative to the national average, this indicates the area's established nature and suggests potential planning limitations.
+Recent building activity consists solely of detached houses, maintaining Coombabah's traditional low-density character with a focus on family homes that appeal to those seeking space.
+Developers are constructing more detached housing than the existing pattern implies (49.0% at Census), reflecting persistent strong demand for family homes despite densification trends.
+The estimated population count per dwelling approval is 1836, reflecting Coombabah's quiet and low-activity development environment.
+According to AreaSearch's latest quarterly estimate, the area will gain 784 residents by 2041.
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development